 - Hearing dogs: These talented pups assist their deaf handlers in a world of sound.
 They are trained to help their owners with ensuring they receive vital cues of sounds they cannot hear themselves.
 These cues include smoke or fire alarms, doorbells, door knocking, phones, alarm clocks, and even the person’s name.
 They will guide their owner to the sound or to safety, depending on the situation.

 - Medical alert dogs: These service dogs help owners suffering from seizures or epilepsy prepare for an upcoming episode and keep them safe during it.
-Another type of Air Carrier Access Act (ACAA) protects Americans with disabilities from discrimination.
-Disabled passengers have the right to have access to their service dog under this category is a diabetic assistance dog, who helps alert their owner when their blood sugar is low or can seek medical assistance if necessary.
+Another type of service dog under this category is a diabetic assistance dog, who helps alert their owner when their blood sugar is low or can seek medical assistance if necessary.

-- Mobility assistance dogs: A mobility assistance dog is a type of emotional support animal is considered an assistance animal.
-They provide care and comfort to their owner who suffers from a mental illness.
-But there are other animals that fall into this category.
-A service dog that helps humans with spinal injuries, leg injuries, or any injury that makes walking, standing or balancing difficult.
+- Mobility assistance dogs: A mobility assistance dog is a type of service dog that helps humans with spinal injuries, leg injuries, or any injury that makes walking, standing or balancing difficult.
 These are typically larger breed dogs since they provide balance support for their handler.
 They help their human stay standing, open doors, retrieve items, etc.

 Psychiatric service dog: This special service dog assists people with mental disabilities.
 They have all the same rights as all the above mentioned service dogs, but undergo specialized service dog training to perform tasks their owner needs assistance with.
 An example of this could be including medication, or providing comforting touches.
 These service dogs help with mental health issues rather than mobility issues.
 Someone who suffers from depression, anxiety attacks, PTSD or other mental disabilities could greatly benefit from a psychiatric service dog.